 Let me start with a memory.
-I was in Manhattan one winter weekend many years ago, wandering through Chinatown, where I was struck by the similarities between its open air markets and various markets in Kolkata.
-Storefronts on Mott Street boasted wooden crates replete with okra, stacks of dried fish and fragrant cilantro, a vivid green contrast against the slush and concrete of a winter afternoon.
+I was in Manhattan one winter weekend many years ago, wandering through Chinatown, when I was struck by the similarities between its open air markets and various markets in Kolkata.
+Storefronts on Mott Street boasted wooden crates piled high with okra, stacks of dried fish and fragrant cilantro, a vivid contrast against the slush and concrete of a winter afternoon.

-That night, I called my mom to tell her about my experience and she said, “You don’t remember, but when we lived in New Jersey, we used to drive to Chinatown every few months to shop for produce.
-Back then, you couldn’t buy cilantro, fresh ginger, or even green chilies in the grocery stores, not the way you can find everything in the supermarket now.
+That night, I called my mom to tell her about my experience and she said, “You don’t remember, but when we lived in New Jersey, we drove to Chinatown every few months for produce.
+Back then, you couldn’t buy cilantro, fresh ginger, or even green chilies in grocery stores, not the way you can find everything in the supermarket now.
 Once every few months we went to Chinatown, and we were so happy to be able to purchase all of these vegetables and spices; they were so important to us.
 That night or the next night we would invite our friends over and simply cook for them and with them.”

 Those excursions hailed from the early 1970s.
-We have lived in Chicago for many years now, and today, the produce markets in greater Chicagoland carry lemongrass, tomatillos, enoki mushrooms, cilantro, papaya: my list goes on and on.
-Although I was too young to remember these sojourns to Manhattan, I do remember that my mother cooked elaborate Bengali delicacies when I was a child: specialty sweets and fried banana crisps, spicy blue crab that always left me wanting more and crispy, savory deep fried coconut shrimp cutlets.
+We have lived in Chicago for many years now, and today, the produce markets in greater Chicagoland carry lemongrass, tomatillos, enoki mushrooms, cilantro, papaya, five different kinds of eggplant . . . my list goes on and on.
+Although I was too young to remember these trips to Manhattan, I do remember that my mother cooked elaborate Bengali delicacies when I was a child: specialty sweets and fried banana crisps, spicy blue crab that always left me wanting more and crunchy deep-fried coconut ginger shrimp cutlets.

 Dal is the name given to a dish that most closely resembles a soup made of lentils or beans.
 There are hundreds of variations throughout India, and it is a staple in most Indian homes, present at almost every main meal.
 Like soup, dal can be nearly homogenous, humble and plain, or elaborate, full of amazing stuff and complex.
 A simple recipe for Bengali mooshur dal follows: